modir/using-laminas-framework-book/version2/docs/skeleton.md

 After the `update` command, your `composer.lock` file will be updated, too.

-Q> **What do I do if I want to roll back to a previous version of the package?**
+> **What do I do if I want to roll back to a previous version of the package?**
-Q>
+>
-Q> If the update procedure resulted in unwanted problems with your system, you can roll back Q> by reverting the changes to your `composer.lock` file and issuing the `install` command again.
+> If the update procedure resulted in unwanted problems with your system, you can roll back
+> by reverting the changes to your `composer.lock` file and issuing the `install` command again.
-Q> Reverting changes to `composer.lock` is easy if you use a version control system, like GIT or SVN.
+> Reverting changes to `composer.lock` is easy if you use a version control system, like GIT or SVN.
-Q> If you don't use a version control system, make a backup copy of `composer.lock` before updating.
+> If you don't use a version control system, make a backup copy of `composer.lock` before updating.

 ### Adding a New Dependency